finland & estonia

 travel tips, links & resources

 - Travelling between Tallinn and Helsinki is a very well-trodden route taken by locals and tourists alike.
 For this reason, it is an inexpensive and quick trip which, essentially, means you get two countries for the price of one.
+It also has the potential to offer the kind of contrast which enlivens sometimes dull single-location city breaks.

 you may also like